Alex Montgomery: Early life and education

+Professional career

 WNBA

-Montgomery was selected the first round of the 2011 WNBA Draft (10th overall) by the New York Liberty.
+Montgomery was selected the first round of the 2011 WNBA draft (10th overall) by the New York Liberty.

 On April 16, 2015 Montgomery was traded to the San Antonio Stars in exchange for the ninth-overall pick of the 2015 WNBA draft.

 On February 23, 2018 Montgomery was signed by the Chicago Sky after her contract with San Antonio expired.

 LBF

-Alex Montgomery served from October 2012 to April 2013 by the Sport Club do Recife, the biggest club in the Northeast of Brazil.
+From October 2012 to April 2013, Montgomery played for Sport Club do Recife, the biggest club in the Northeast of Brazil.
 Montgomery played a key role in the team from Recife, helping lead them to a championship.